MEDIC ST 5007BRU - Medical and Scientific Attachment 5 Part 2

 IF a student fails the compulsory examination course no passing grade will be received for any core medical studies courses.

-IF a student has not completed all required MEDIC ST units of the year they must successfully complete an appropriate remedial course of the same or greater value as specified in Term 4 of the same academic year.
+IF a student has not completed all required MEDIC ST units of the year they may be offered an appropriate remedial course of the same or greater value as specified in Term 4 of the same academic year.

 Assessment Related Requirements